 What to Expect

 To foster plenty of that physical distancing, zoos and aquariums are setting limits on daily admission.
-Similar to the measures the Fresno Chaffee Zoo is taking, the San Diego Zoo and its sister property, the San Diego Zoo Safari Park, are both operating with limited attendance.
-And as of December 5, for prompt entry, all visitors over 3 years old to both attractions will be required to have advance reservations.
-Some tickets will be available at the gate, but guests purchasing these may have wait times before entering.
+Similar to the measures the Fresno Chaffee Zoo is taking, the San Diego Zoo and its sister property, the San Diego Zoo Safari Park, are both operating with limited attendance, and to facilitate as prompt admittance as possible, all visitors over 3 years old to both attractions will be required to have advance reservations.
+Even so, expect wait times to enter the park during busy peak periods.

 The Living Desert is open!
 The Living Desert Zoo and Gardens has been diligent in following state and local public health recommendations to help reduce the spread of COVID-19, and our indoor spaces have remained closed.
 As such, we are not currently affected by the latest orders issued by Governor Newsom.
 We prioritize the health and safety of the community, staff, and animals and are working to keep the Zoo a safe space for all.
 Please review the policies on our health page at www.livingdesert.org/health for more information.
 Link in our bio.

 Once inside, look for directional signs on the ground—one-way traffic helps encourage good distancing.
 Some experiences may still be suspended for now, such as up-close encounters, shows, or tours.
 At Sonoma’s massive Safari West, tours are an integral part of the experience, so the park has added space and plexiglass partitions between rows on tour vehicles, and advance reservations are required for entry.
-Sit-down restaurants will likely be closed at most zoos and aquariums, but keep an eye out for grab-and-go meals and snacks.
-At the San Francisco Zoo, the regular gift shops will be replaced with outdoor, pop-up shops.
+Sit-down restaurants will likely be closed or have limited indoor seating at most zoos and aquariums, but keep an eye out for grab-and-go meals and snacks.
 For any add-on purchases, expect to pay by credit or debit card for everything while you’re there—cash payments may not be an option.